embedded-office/canopen-stack/docs/docs/hardware/nvm/index.md

 ### NVM Driver Reference

-During design of the driver interface for usage with the CANopen stack, we want to decouple the CANopen library from the driver implementation.
-At the same time, we want to keep the overal usage as easy as possible.
+During the design of the driver interface for usage with the CANopen stack, we want to decouple the CANopen library from the driver implementation.
+At the same time, we want to keep the overall usage as easy as possible.

-The solution for this requirements is the implementation of the NVM driver function as static functions within a single file and an allocated interface structure of type `CO_IF_NVM_DRV`:
+The solution for this requirement is the implementation of the NVM driver function as static functions within a single file and an allocated interface structure of type `CO_IF_NVM_DRV`:

 ```c
 #include "co_if.h"